Repariring the Present // S+T+ARTS 2022 // CCCB

 Reimagine public lighting in green urban areas

-The artwork consist in a light sculpture that can facilitate diferent tasks in order to create an autonomous and hybrid performative artwork based on a bacterium that produces electricity while decontaminating the soil.
+The artwork consist in a light sculpture that can facilitate different tasks in order to create an autonomous and hybrid performative sculpture based on an electro-active bacteria that produces electricity while decontaminating the soil.

 Here below the essential points of interest: